Encounter the incredible geological treasures of the American Southwest

 Hike or ride a mule along the Grand Canyon’s rim and peer into its mile-deep chasm.

-Marvel at the rainbow colors of the high desert, and go on a rafting trip on the Colorado River.
+Marvel at the rainbow colors of the high desert.

 Splash through the Narrows of the Virgin River beneath Zion’s sheer red cliffs.